Chapter 1: Hemorrhoid Banding

 For example, one study found that patients had higher pain scores immediately after a traditional banding procedure involving forceps ligation than those who underwent suction ligation.
 Less than 1% of patients experience significant pain or other complications with the CRH O’Regan System.

-If you have multiple hemorrhoids that require treatment, your doctor will schedule a few more visits to perform the CRH O’Regan technique.
-Typically, your doctor will only place one band per visit to allow sufficient time for healing.
+If you have multiple hemorrhoids that require treatment, your CRH doctor will schedule a few more visits to perform the CRH O’Regan technique.
+Typically, they will only place one band per visit to allow sufficient time for healing.
 Treating multiple hemorrhoids at once increases the risk of complications, so if possible, it’s worth it to undergo one treatment at a time.

 Since there are three sites where hemorrhoids frequently form, most patients require a total of three treatments, with each appointment scheduled about two weeks apart.
 Once you complete CRH O’Regan treatment, you can expect a low recurrence rate, similar to that of hemorrhoid surgery.
 Fewer than 5% of patients experience a recurrence within two years after CRH O’Regan treatment.